imantoniojuan/littlepayboarding/README.md

 	----> OFF -> ON [SKIPPED]
 ```

+## Prices File
+This file contains a table mapping a starting stop to a ending stop with a price.
+This table allows us to have more stops as well as have a variable pricing for return stops i.e. A->B != B->A

 ## Compiling littlepayboarding App

 To compile littlepayboarding application, you can use the `javac` command, which is the Java compiler provided by the Java Development Kit (JDK).
 Here's a step-by-step guide: